-- Consider a school with 650 math students divided among 21 math classes; 20 have 20 students each and one has 250 students. - Then the average class size is 650/21 or about 31 students.
-This is the number that appears in the school's publications. - But, from the students' prospective, there are 400 students in classes of 20 and 250 students in a class of 250. - The average number of classmates for each of these 650 students, is more than a hundred.
+Consider a school with 650 math students divided among 21 math classes; 20 have 20 students each and one has 250 students.

-Teaching Mathematics for Social Justice
+Then the average class size is 650/21 or about 31 students.
+This is the number that appears in the school's publications.

+But, from the students' prospective, there are 400 students in classes of 20 and 250 students in a class of 250.

+The average number of classmates for each of these 650 students, is more than a hundred.

-What our students need:
+Back to Kung's workshop: "What our students need:

-- McCain: "Sen. Obama's secret that you don't know is that his tax increases will increase taxes on 50% of small business revenue." - Obama: "Only a few percent of small businesses make more than \$250,000 a year.
+McCain: "Sen. Obama's secret that you don't know is that his tax increases will increase taxes on 50% of small business revenue."

+Obama: "Only a few percent of small businesses make more than \$250,000 a year.
 So the vast majority of small businesses would get a tax cut under my plan."

-"98% percent of small businesses make less than \$250,000" - Can you reconcile these statements or is one of them lying?
+"98% percent of small businesses make less than \$250,000"

+Can you reconcile these statements or is one of them lying?"

-Dancis: All college graduates (and especially newspaper reporters) should be able to do the simple, albeit mildly tricky Arithmetic thinking needed to see through the spin of public statements of data by politicians and others.
-This includes easily reconciling many simple supposedly contradictory statements in public debates.
-Students might learn this in a college political science class, better yet in a high school social studies class.
-It would be useful to include some examples in elementary Math classes.
+Dancis: All college graduates (and especially newspaper reporters) should be able to do the simple, albeit mildly tricky Arithmetic thinking needed for analyzing many public statements by politicians and others.
+This includes easily reconciling many simple supposedly contradictory statements in public debates, as well as seeing through the spin of self-serving statements.
+All (not just a few) students should learn this; this learning might occur in a college political science class, better yet in a high school social studies class.
+Until this happens, it will be useful to include examples in elementary Math classes.
 This is very important.